seepls/BulletGame2D/README.md

 created enemies .
-similar point size :  distance formula used to check if collision . wave spawning system for the enemies .
+similar point size :  distance formula used to check if collision . wave spawning system for the enemies . set up lives as well visible on top left .

+now we have done nothing yet when the enemies and player collide , so we do that now . :)